 SWCL is a recreational league run and operated by WYSA that features teams and clubs in Southwest Wisconsin.
-The SWCL is accompanied by seasonal Soccerfest events to promote soccer in the area.
+For Boys and Girls ages 10U and 11/12U.
+Season structured as playdates hosted by member clubs with teams playing two games per playdate.